skarfacegc/Gue/README.md

 Tasks are just javascript.
 You don't need to just use ```gue.shell```.

-- Tasks should return a promise or call the callback that is passed to the function.
+- Tasks should return a promise.
-- Dependencies will run to completion prior to executing the current task.
-These tasks will run asynchronously (order is not guaranteed)

 <!-- don't display the scope information -->